Public Service Act 2020

 43: Commissioner’s role, or

-"The Commissioner is the leader in charge of the public service, making sure it works well and does the right thing."
+"The Commissioner is the leader who makes sure the public service works well and does the right thing."

 Next